 Where to Go

 September is a great month for touring wine country now that the harvest season has begun and the fall colors are beginning to show.
-An excellent place to start is in Bordeaux, one of Frances's key wine-producing areas.
-Located in the west of the country you might consider journeying the hour to the medieval town of Saint-Émilion to partake in their harvest-related wine festival.
-Stroll amid the vineyards, pop into a wine estate, tour the town by torchlight in the evening, and of course, drink wine!
+An excellent place to start is Bordeaux, one of France's key wine-producing areas.
+Located in the west of the country, you might consider journeying the hour to the medieval town of Saint-Émilion to partake in their harvest-related wine festival.
+Stroll amid the vineyards, pop into a wine estate, tour the town by torchlight in the evening, and, of course, drink wine!

 And while the weather is fine and there are fewer visitors, make your way to the French Riviera for your choice of beach running from Saint-Tropez to Menton along the Italian border.
-Try one of the 27 private beaches (though you’ll need a sizeable balance on your credit card) or find your way to a public beach like Plage des Salins or Plage Graviers.
-Another option is to check out the more relaxed beaches of Saint-Tropez’ neighbor, Sainte-Maxime for 3 miles (5 km) of sandy stretches of beach.
+Try one of the 27 private beaches (though you'll need a sizable balance on your credit card) or find a public beach like Plage des Salins or Plage Graviers.
+Another option is to check out the more relaxed beaches of Saint-Tropez' neighbor, Sainte-Maxime, for 3 miles (5 km) of sandy stretches of coast.
 Bonus, Sainte-Maxime is easy to get to from Nice, Cannes, and Marseille.

 Plan your trip to France